angelr1076/Blockchain-Developer-Nanodegree/Main/EthSupplyChainDapp/README.md

 ```

 Testing:

-Launch Ganache from the terminal within the project-3 folder for testing
+Launch Ganache from the terminal within the project-3 folder for testing.
+In the terminal from the project-3 folder, type:

 ```ganache-cli -m "spirit supply whale amount human item harsh scare congress discover talent hamster"```

 In a separate terminal window, run truffle in dev mode